chunmeifeng/DONet/README.md

 Citation

-If you find MINet useful for your research, please consider citing the following papers:
+If you find DONet useful for your research, please consider citing the following papers:

 ```
 @inproceedings{feng2021DONet,